No. 266 Squadron RAF: Second World War

 The squadron was reformed on 30 October 1939 at RAF Sutton Bridge as a fighter squadron, one of the Rhodesian gift squadrons and was named 266 (Rhodesia) Squadron in honour of the gift.
 Originally it was equipped with the Fairey Battle light bomber but soon after in January 1940 it received the Supermarine Spitfire and became a fighter squadron.
 It was in action over Dunkirk in early June and fought in the Battle of Britain.
 To rest the squadron it was moved north to RAF Wittering to carry out patrols over France.

+During October 1941 the Squadron moved the short distance from Wittering to the nearby RAF Kings Cliffe.
+Here the Squadron engaged in the mundane, but vital, task of escorting convoys travelling up and down the east coast of England.

-In January 1942 the squadron moved to RAF Duxford and re-equipped with the Hawker Typhoon.
+In late January 1942 the squadron moved to RAF Duxford and re-equipped with the Hawker Typhoon.
 The squadron changed role to fighter-bomber in support of the Normandy invasion and flew also armed reconnaissance missions in support of the invasion forces.
 The squadron moved along with the armies and was disbanded at Hildesheim, Germany on 31 July 1945.

 In May 1944 the squadron was based at Needs Oar (Needs Ore) Advanced Landing Ground at Beaulieu in the New Forest, they were one of four such RAF British and Commonwealth squadrons flying Hawker Typhoons based here in the build-up to D-Day.
 About 150 aircraft were based here in the build-up to D-Day, along with over 900 ground crew.
 During the spring and summer of 1944, it is estimated that the airfield was so busy that aircraft took off or landed every 45 seconds.
 As with many of the ALGs along the south coast, the airfield was vacant by July and would not be used as an airfield again.
 No. 266 Squadron were visited by the Rhodesian Prime Minister on 18 May 1944.

 On 27 August 1944 the squadron and No. 263 Squadron RAF Typhoons with Spitfire escort was mistakenly ordered to attack the Royal Navy 1st Minesweeping Flotilla off Cap d'Antifer, Le Havre, with the result that HMS Britomart and Hussar were sunk and Salamander was irreparably damaged, killing 117 sailors and wounding 153 more.